Chinese Medicine Diagnosis (Part I): Observation

 b) Body shape and skin

-d) Five senses
+d) The five senses

 - Sight (Eyes are associated with the Liver)